 This is the part where I tell you about myself in 3rd person as if a publicist had written the words following a grueling 17 hour interview.
 I’m a lawyer by training but I’ve been writing stories since primary school.
 My first memory of writing seriously was in early high school where a friend and I (Hi Jaime!) filled ream upon ream of blue-lined 3-hole punched foolscap paper with our best Michael Moorcock impersonation.
 I think Jaime ended up with those pages and I doubt they were any good, but what I do remember is how exciting it was to just sit down, collaborate and create.
+Wish I still had those pages.
+I remember parts of that story like it was yesterday.
+The rest is an impenetrable fog.

 At around the same time my parents bought our first PC.
 It was a tiny little thing, less powerful than the computer in our blender right now, but it had a word processor and boy, did it process some words.
 I’ve lost most of those now too, but some of it still remains lodged in cob-webbed memory in the depths (shallows?) of my brain.